 In October 2011, members of the research group reviewed the learning from the second pilot and drew up a third set of the survey questionnaires with separate versions for children aged 8, 10 and 12 years old.
-These questionnaires were then used in a range of 14 countries for a large-scale deep pilot of the survey.
+These questionnaires were then used in a range of 14 countries9 for a largescale deep pilot of the survey.
 Over 34,000 children participated in this wave of the survey.
 The data was gathered into an international database and some preliminary findings were presented

-&lt;sup>7 Brazil, England, Germany, Honduras, Israel, Spain.
+7 Brazil, England, Germany, Honduras, Israel, Spain.

-&lt;sup>8 Germany, Romania, South Africa, Spain and Turkey.
+8 Germany, Romania, South Africa, Spain and Turkey.

-&lt;sup>9 Algeria, Canada, Chile, England, Israel, Nepal, Romania, Rwanda, South Africa, South Korea, Spain, Uganda, United States.

-for peer review at a meeting hosted by UNICEF Innocenti Research Centre in Florence in November 2012 and at the ISCI conference in Seoul in May 2013.
-Data from the pilot wave was used as the basis for a series of articles published in a special issue of Child Indicators Research in early 2015.
+9 Algeria, Canada, Chile, England, Israel, Nepal, Romania, Rwanda, South Africa, South Korea, Spain, for peer review at a meeting hosted by UNICEF Innocenti Research Centre in Florence in November 2012 and at the ISCI conference in Seoul in May 2013.
+Data from the pilot wave was used as the basis for a series of articles published in a special issue of Child Indicators Research in early 201510.